Mission of Student Employment

 When a student is on break, they may work no more than 40 hours per week.
 (Full week sessions only i.e. Spring Break, Winter Break, or during summer sessions)

-Students are paid on an hourly basis and they will earn at least the NYS minimum wage, which is currently $11.80/hour.
+Students are paid on an hourly basis and they will earn at least the NYS minimum wage.
 Supervisors have the discretion to give students raises or start them out at a higher wage.
 Raises are not guaranteed.
 Students that are full time (taking more than 6 credit hours of classes) will receive wages that are FICA exempt.
 (This meaning that they will not be taxed for Social Security and Medicare tax) Students who are taking less than 6 credit hours will NOT be FICA exempt.

 Students working during the summer will not be FICA exempt.
 If a student wants to work during the summer they MUST be enrolled as an active student for either the current summer session or for the upcoming fall semester.
 If an undergraduate student graduates in May and is not returning as a graduate student the upcoming fall semester they are not eligible to work during the summer after they graduate.